Chirk: Modern day

 Religion no longer has a prominent position, but there are four churches: St Mary's (Church in Wales), Chirk Methodist Church, Sacred Heart (Roman Catholic) and the Community Church.

 Chirk is served by two local primary schools: Ysgol Y Waun and Pentre Church in Wales Controlled School.

-Ysgol Y Waun is the main primary school for children in Chirk.
-It was formed in 2012, by the merger of Chirk Infants School and Ceiriog Junior School.
+Ysgol Y Waun is the main primary school.
+It was formed in 2012, by the merger of Chirk Infants and Ceiriog Junior.
 Ysgol Y Waun is a nursery, infant and junior school of mixed gender and lessons are taught through the medium of English.
 The school has about 335 pupils, with an increasing number of pupils on free school meals: 19.7% in 2014, which is above the Local Authority average but below the Wales average.

 Pentre School is a nursery, infant and junior school of mixed gender.
 There are approximately 86 pupils on roll who are all taught through the medium of English.
 Welsh is taught as a compulsory part of the school curriculum as a second language.
 The school is in a relatively affluent area, with only 15.9% of the school population eligible for free school meals, which is substantially below the Local Authority and Wales averages.

 Most pupils in the community attend Ysgol Dinas Brân, Llangollen, for their secondary education.
 Ysgol Dinas Brân is a relatively large, bilingual secondary school catering for pupils from ages 11 – 19 (including Sixth Form).
 Other secondary schools in the area include Ysgol Rhiwabon, St Martin's School (Shropshire) and St Joseph's in Wrexham.
 The area is served by independent schools, such as Moreton Hall and Ellesmere College in neighbouring Shropshire.

 Although Chirk is a predominantly English-speaking area, some parents choose to educate their children through the medium of Welsh.
 The nearest Welsh-medium primary schools are in Glyn Ceiriog and Cefn Mawr.
 Pupils can then transfer to either Ysgol Dinas Brân, Llangollen or Ysgol Morgan Llwyd, Wrexham for Welsh-medium secondary education.

 The Ceiriog Memorial Institute, in the Ceiriog valley, just west of Chirk, is home to a collection of Welsh cultural memorabilia and was founded in the early 1900s to support the Welsh language, culture and heritage for future generations.

 In the 2011 census, a total of 3,652 residents (81.7%) have no skills in the Welsh language.

 Sport

-Chirk is home to Chirk AAA F.C., a football team founded in 1876.
-Currently playing in the Cymru North (the second tier of Welsh football).
+Chirk is home to Chirk AAA F.C., a football team founded in 1876, playing in the Cymru North (the second tier of Welsh football).
+Chirk AAA FC have a plaque in honour of Billy Meredith, born in the town, and with which Meredith started his career between 1890-92.
+Meredith returned briefly in 1894 before signing for Manchester City.
+A second plaque to Meredith is situated in Chirk's Millennium Gardens at the Station Avenue entrance to the park and cricket club.
+It was unveiled on 26 July 2002 by Meredith's daughter Winifrede.

-Chirk Golf Club was founded in 1991.
-The club closed in September 2012.
+Chirk Golf Club was founded in 1991 and closed in September 2012.